 Religion concerns the belief in a creator deity and the practice of worship.
 Doing so usually requires adherence to a moral code of some type and obeisance, sometimes sacrifice, to said deity.
 Practice thereof widely varies from region to region, or even within factions of the same religion.
+Religion in Fantastic Cinema deals with the different ways this is portrayed on screen in films and tv.

 On the whole, light fantasies of the 1940s, though populated with angels and containing many visits to the afterlife, both Heaven and Hell, eschewed coming down on the side of any particular religious belief.